Necrowretch: Departure of Amphycion, deal with Season of Mist, Satanic Slavery, The Ones from Hell and Swords of Dajjal (2015–present)

 Following the departure of Amphycion in August. the band announced they had signed with Season of Mist, with plans to release their third studio album in 2017.
 In May that year, the band announced they had begun recording their third studio album.
 In January 2017, the band premiered the first track from their third album, titled Satanic Slavery, which was released on 14 April 2017.
-Their latest album, The Ones From Hell was released on 14 February 2020, on Season of Mist.
+Their fourth album, The Ones From Hell was released on 14 February 2020, on Season of Mist.
+A follow-up album, Swords of Dajjal, is due on 2 February 2024.